DamianGillessen1989/que-padrisimo/README.md

 Several issues were identified and rectified during the Que Padrísimo website construction process to ensure optimal operation and user experience.

-- Initially, when clicked, the navbar links were displaying behind the body, causing them to be obscurred partially or entirely hidden from view and be un-usable.
+- Initially, when clicked, the navbar links were displaying behind the body, causing them to be obscured partially or entirely hidden from view and be unusable.
 Upon investigation, it was discovered that the solution was simple.
-To fix this issue, I adjusted the z-index properties of the header element to ensure that it remains presented above the body content and remain visibal and useable at all time.
+To fix this issue, I adjusted the z-index properties of the header element to ensure that it remains presented above the body content and remains visible and useable at all times.
 [Nav bar bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/nav-bar-bug-before.webp) - [Nav bar bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/nav-bar-bug-after.webp)

 - An issue arose with regards to the start button on the home page, for the 'Quiz' game.
-The button remained unstyled despite me adding the appopriate CSS styling rules and was not changing despite editing the CSS.
+The button remained unstyled despite my adding the appropriate CSS styling rules and was not changing despite editing the CSS.
 After too much investigation I realised this was due to a simple typo in the HTML code for the class value of the button, after which I corrected and the issue was resolved.
 [Quiz Start Button bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/quiz-before.webp) - [Quiz Start Button bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/quiz-after.webp) [Quiz Start Button typo before-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/quiz-code-before.webp) - [Quiz Start Button typo after-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/quiz-code-after.webp)

-- After adding the feature that a user can hit 'enter' to submit their score in the Word Scramble game, whenever I did so the score and attempts would increase by 2 - after investigation I realised this was because I had inadvertantly added two handleEnterKeyPress functions to my JS.
+- After adding the feature that a user can hit 'enter' to submit their score in the Word Scramble game, whenever I did so the score and attempts would increase by 2 - after investigation I realised this was because I had inadvertently added two handleEnterKeyPress functions to my JS.
 Removing one of the duplicate handleEnterKeyPress functions solved the issue and now the score is calculating correctly.
 [Scramble Score bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimov/main/docs/scramble-bug-before.webp) - [Scramble Score bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/scramble-bug-after.webp)

 - A bug arose when testing the Flashcards game - despite the code seeming to function correctly, the 'words' being presented were always the same despite being able to scroll through the cards and the random button functioning as expected.
-After investigation, the reason for this was found to be an issue with my Java Script.
+After investigation, the reason for this was found to be an issue with my JavaScript.
 The solution was to add 'onclick="showNextCard()"' to the HTML, and once I did this the issue resolved itself satisfactorily.
 [Flashcard bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/flashcard-bug-before.webp) - [Flashcard bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/flashcard-bug-after.webp)

-- Upon inspecting the footer section of the website, a perplexing issue surfaced where the four social media icons were appearing in the same position on the screen, making them unreadable and unaccessible.
-After much searching I discovered a rogue 'position:fixed' in one of my css rules that was not supposed to be there.
+- Upon inspecting the footer section of the website, a perplexing issue surfaced where the four social media icons were appearing in the same position on the screen, making them unreadable and inaccessible.
+After much searching, I discovered a rogue 'position:fixed' in one of my CSS rules that was not supposed to be there.
 Once removed the social media icons displayed correctly as intended.
 [Footer bug before-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/footer-bug-before.webp) - [Footer bug after-image](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/footer-bug-after.webp)

 ### Unresolved Bugs

-- There is one remaining issue with the Word Scramble game, in which, when a user clicks 'guess' and submit's their answer, if they at that point hit 'enter', they are awarded an extra attempt and score if appropriate.
+- There is one remaining issue with the Word Scramble game, in which, when a user clicks 'guess' and submits their answer, if they at that point hit 'enter', they are awarded an extra attempt and score if appropriate.
 This doubling of scores is one issue with the Java Script code that has not been resolved but should be feasible with some effort and attention.

 ## Deployment Phase

 Upon completing the development phase of the personal portfolio website, the focus shifted to deploying the site for online accessibility.
-The deployment strategy was meticulously crafted, harnessing the synergy of Visual Studio Code (VSC), Sourcetree, and Git/Github to seamlessly transition from development to production.
+The deployment strategy was meticulously crafted, harnessing the synergy of Visual Studio Code (VSC), Sourcetree, and Git/GitHub to seamlessly transition from development to production.

-1. Version Control with Git/Github:
+1. Version Control with Git/GitHub:

 - Git served as the backbone of the version control system throughout the development journey.
 - Every code tweak and enhancement was meticulously logged using Git, fostering efficient collaboration and enabling swift rollbacks to prior versions if required.